BastienLBCH/poc-messaging-service-demo/README.md

 ## Usage
 ### Demo frontend

+> [!NOTE]
+> As a reminder, this frontend is developed for easier testing, as ***demo*** purpose.
+> Please take note that I am not a frontend developer,
+> never pretented to be one and that on a "real" situation I would have developped it in a third project.

 Access to [http://localhost](http://localhost)
 Write the credentials of a user you created then click on login or press enter.